viren1408/SIBPF_new/README.md

      "get_pulsars": true
    }
    ```
-    please note that in the current version save the image file as "region.fits" eg .
-"G033.0-5.0.FITS" and save it in "/path/to/data/region" or "dir/region" this has been done for my personal
+    please note that in the current version save the image file as "region.fits" eg. "G033.0-5.0.FITS" and save it in "/path/to/data/region" or "dir/region" this has been done for my personal
     bookeeping  and will be edited out soon , The output files will be saved in the same "dir/region" with proper names as given below.

 3. Execute the script using the command: